UBC-UrbanDataLab/Classifying-End-Use-MDS2020/visualization/readme.md

 <a name="setup"></a>
 # Grafana Setup & Importing Dashboard)

-Grafana can either be setup as a standalone service on a server/docker container by installing the open source Grafana software (https://grafana.com/oss/grafana/) or can be used through the commerical cloud-based implementation (https://grafana.com/products/cloud/).
-Note that a free-use tier exists for the cloud-based service and simply requires the user to make an account, login, and start a grafana instance.
+Grafana can either be set up as a standalone service on a server/docker container by installing the open-source Grafana software (https://grafana.com/oss/grafana/) or can be used through the commercial cloud-based implementation (https://grafana.com/products/cloud/).
+Note that a free-use tier exists for the cloud-based service and simply requires the user to make an account, login, and start a Grafana instance.
 This free-tier limits the user to only 5 dashboards, 1 user account, and only the non-enterprise plugins.
-For the purpose of the MDS2020_CAPSTONE dashboard, the free-tier has all necessary features.
+For the purpose of the MDS2020_CAPSTONE dashboard, the free-tier has all the necessary features.

 The current version of Grafana at time of writing is 7.0.3.
 The older 6.5.4 version was originally used to create earlier versions of this dashboard and will also work if the user doesn't/can't run the latest version.